Centre for Neuroscience and Cell Biology: Erasmus Mundus Graduate Programmes

 As a member of the European Neuroscience Campus Network (ENC-Network) the CNC participates in the Erasmus Mundus Joint Doctorate, EMJD.
-Courses organized in the PDBEB Programme are available to all ENC students, with a focus on the Core Neuroscience Module, which covers CNC research expertise in this area, leading to possible joint PhD Projects with other Network partners.
+Courses organized in the PDBEB Programme are available to all ENC students, with a focus on the Core Neuroscience Module, which cover CNC research expertise in this area, leading to possible joint PhD Projects with other Network partners.

 Recently the European Masters Programme NEURASMUS was also established with the CNC as a founding partner.